Sobach/smapy/docs/connectors.md

     - id - Network-specific user's id.
 Can be used (but not necessary) to build canonical URL for profile.
 In smapy used for definite object identification.

     - nickname - Part of url, used to identify user inside the network.
 Can be based on id, or represent seaprate short name.
+Mostly - repeats `.Connector().accounts` values.

-    - name - Full name, specified by user.
+    - name - Full name, specified by user in network profile.

     - link - URL to account's profile (not necessary canonical form).

     - followers - number of other accounts inside network, who can view posts/publications of current account.
 I.e., in Twitter - number of followers; in LiveJournal - number of 'friends of' for personal account, or members for communities; for personal Facebook accounts - it's number of friends plus number of subscribers.

     - type - 'person' or 'page' - distinguishes personal user accounts and pages/groups/communities/events (all types of collective accounts, avaliable for specified network).
+In Twitter, YouTube, and Instagram `type` always equal to `person`.
+There is no different account types.

-* **statuses**
+* .Connector().**statuses()**

-  Dictionary object.
-Keys - the same as **accounts** dict keys.
+  Checks, whether posts (or statuses) data already collected, or not.
+If not - tries to collect it, using `self._get_profiles(**kargv)` function - it is specific for every connector.
+Collects data for every user, defined in `self.accounts`.
+Time period bounded using `self.start_date` and `self.fin_date` properties.
+If not specified - default values are used.

-  Values - list of statuses/posts/tweets by person (possibly empty).
+  Finnaly, returns dictionary object.
+Keys - the same as `.Connector().accounts` dict keys.
+Values -- list of messages (statuses/posts/tweets) on person's/page's wall (in timeline) -- possibly empty.
   Every list element is a dict with these keys:

     ```python